ImperialCollegeLondon/RSEBlog/docs/posts/20250425_coauthoring_commits.md

 whenever possible.

 As mentioned above, GitHub provides default commit messages when committing suggested changes as part of a pull request review.
-However, the suggestion may not meet the quality assurance (QA) checks in your continuous integration pipeline, or code conventions that have been established as part of the project.
-After all, the editor provided in GitHub's code review interface has minimal functionality, and will not warn you if your suggestion goes past the project's preferred line length, for example.
-Committing such a change directly will result in failed QA checks, and therefore require further commits to fix.
+However, you may decide to implement suggested changes locally rather than via the GitHub interface for a number of reasons.
+For example, the suggestion may not meet the quality assurance (QA) checks in your continuous integration pipeline, or follow code conventions that have been established as part of the project.
+The editor provided in GitHub's code review interface has minimal functionality, and will not warn you if your suggestion goes past the project's preferred line length, for example.
+Committing such a change directly would result in failed QA checks, and therefore require further commits to fix.
 To avoid this, you can make the suggested change locally, perform any QA checks and commit the change, adding the user who made the suggestion as a co-author.

 Similarly, suggestions may come in the form of pseudocode, or as an abbreviated or simplified code snippet to simply demonstrate some functionality.
 Such effort should